Does YEA Camp offer financial aid/scholarships?

 We allow 11-year old campers on a case-by-case basis.
-If your 11 year old would like to come to YEA Camp and you feel like it would be a great fit for your child, register here.
+If your 11 year old would like to come to YEA Camp and you feel like it would be a great fit, register here.
 We will make a decision based on their application, perhaps also having a phone call to be sure, and get back to you within two weeks.

 I’m 18 or 19 and I really want to come to YEA Camp!
 Can I come?

 We have a Counselor-In-Training program for 18-20 year olds.
 If you would like to be considered for our CIT program, fill out the registration form and the application (that the campers fill out), indicate your interest on the form in being a CIT.
-Please also send us (at info @ yeacamp.org) your resume or a list of relevant volunteer, community service, or activism experience you have engaged in, 2 letters of recommendation, and why you think you’d make a good CIT for YEA Camp to firstname.lastname@example.org.
+Please also send us (at info @ yeacamp.org) your resume or a list of relevant volunteer, community service, work, or activism experience you have engaged in and why you think you’d make a good CIT for YEA Camp.
 There is no tuition for the CIT program.

-Your age range is wide–12 to 17 year olds–how do you handle the developmental differences of teens in such a diverse age group?
+How do you handle the developmental differences of 12-17 year-olds in such a diverse age group?

 I don’t see my question here.